basavesh/splitspectre/notes/paper_reviews/swivel.md

   - It expects the secrets to be moved to a sandbox.
 But how?
 We don't have that information.
 - Most of the time, it assumes that Hyperthreading is disabled.
 May be it is necessary for most of the defenses.
 - Doesn't solve Spectre-STL and many others.
 Didn't explore much though.
+- It is strange that they completely omitted their Swivel-CET overhead in the conclusion.